mengruwang-econ/mengruwang-econ.github.io/_pages/others.md

 ## Academic Service

 **Referee**
-*Explorations in Economic History*; *Economic Systems* (2 reports) — 2024–2026
+*Explorations in Economic History* (2 reports); *Economic Systems* (3 reports) — 2024–2026

 **Student Facilitator**
 The 3rd Conference on New Economic History of China, Shanghai — March 2026

 ## Awards and Scholarships

 K.R.
-Chou Scholarship, National University of Singapore — 2025
+Chou PhD Scholarship in Economics, National University of Singapore — 2025

 Research Scholarship, National University of Singapore — 2021–2025